matteioo/ElectronCalculator/py/README.md

     - Detect division by 0
   - fixed Bug #2: variables are broken
   - fixed Bug #3: multiple vars in one input do not work

 ### v0.4.1
   - added more exceptions with feedback
     - Detect Syntax Errors
     - Handle empty inputs

 ### v0.5
   - added 'listing' and 'delete' functionality to var system

+### v0.6
+  - removed zerorpc
 ## Bugs
   - Bug #1: leading function (e.g. log) cause errors.
     - Cause: Ambiguity handling demands a leading space for functions (e.g. log).
     - Fix: Add leading spaces to every input
   - Bug #2: variables are broken.
-    - Cause: Leading space from bugfix#1 caused exec() to fail due to incorrect indenation.
+    - Cause: Leading space from bug-fix #1 caused exec() to fail due to incorrect indentation.
     - Fix: remove leading space before exec()
   - Bug #3: multiple vars in one input do not work
     - Cause: The opening brace for the vars dictionary is created by str.replace(), while the closing brace is placed using str.find().
 After the first replace, find() cannot find its reference point